bigdatr/pnut/README.md

 ### Categorical Scale
-Categorical scales are for dimension where the values cannot be divided.
+Categorical scales are for dimensions where the values cannot be infinitely divided.
 Things like name, type, or favourite color.
 _Dates can also be categorical but usually require some formatting to render properly._